enes-oerdek/Home-Assistant-Helium-Integration/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)
 ## Introduction

 Welcome to the future of Home Assistant integration with Helium! :tada: This project is designed to bring the power and versatility of Helium to your smart home, revolutionizing the way you interact with your connected devices.
-Inspired by [rsnodgrass' hass-helium](https://github.com/rsnodgrass/hass-helium) project, we've taken a fresh approach, building a comprehensive integration from the ground up to support the latest post-migration features of Helium. :rocket:
+We've taken a fresh approach, building a comprehensive integration from the ground up to support the latest post-migration features of Helium. :rocket:

 By embracing not only the HNT state but also the subDAOs IOT and MOBILE, the integration unlocks new possibilities for seamless connectivity across your smart home ecosystem. :bulb: Moreover, the solution incorporates the new staking system, ensuring that you stay ahead of the curve in the rapidly evolving world of decentralized networks. :globe_with_meridians: